SEUZFY/geoCFD/README.md

 	polyhedron closed?
 0
 	```
 	A manual fix can be possible towards certain building set but not general, if we take the **universality** and **automation** into consideration, using `convex hull` to replace the corresponding building seems to be a good choice, yet this approach may lead to the compromisation of the original building shapes.

+	There are also other issues in `lod 2.2`, see [robust](https://github.com/SEUZFY/geoCFD/tree/master#robust) section for details.

 3. **DATA PATH**